 Ketoacidosis shouldn’t be confused with ketosis, which is harmless.
 Ketosis can occur as a result of an extremely low carbohydrate diet, known as a ketogenic diet, or from fasting.

 DKA only happens when you don’t have enough insulin in your body to process blood sugar into energy.
 If this happens, your liver starts to process fat into energy, which releases ketones into the blood.
 High levels of ketones in the blood are dangerous.

 It’s less common in people with type 2 diabetes because insulin levels don’t usually drop so low, but it can happen.
 DKA may be the first sign of type 1 diabetes, as people with this disease can’t make their own insulin.

-Symptoms of DKA can appear quickly and may include:
+Symptoms of DKA can appear quickly.

 - frequent urination

-- extreme thirst
+- extreme thirst or dry mouth

 - abdominal pain